Maryam Mirzakhani: Death and legacy

 Numerous obituaries and tributes were published in the days following Mirzakhani's death.
 As a result of advocacy carried out by the Women's Committee within the Iranian Mathematical Society (کمیته بانوان انجمن ریاضی ایران), the International Council for Science agreed to declare Mirzakhani's birthday, 12 May, as International Women in Mathematics Day in respect of her memory.

 Various establishments have also been named after Mirzakhani to honor her life and achievements.
 In 2017, Farzanegan High School – the high school Mirzakhani formerly attended – named their amphitheater and library after her.
 Additionally, Sharif University of Technology, the institute wherein Mirzakhani obtained her bachelor's, has since named their main library in the College of Mathematics after her.
 Further, the House of Mathematics in Isfahan, in collaboration with the mayor, named a conference hall in the city after her.

 In 2014, students at the University of Oxford founded the Mirzakhani Society, a society for women and non-binary students studying mathematics at the University of Oxford.
 Mirzakhani met the society in September 2015, when she visited Oxford.
 In 2016, Mirzakhani was made a member of the National Academy of Sciences (of the United States), making her the first Iranian woman to be officially accepted as a member of the academy.
 On 2 February 2018, Satellogic, a high-resolution Earth observation imaging and analytics company, launched a ÑuSat type micro-satellite named in honor of Mirzakhani.
 On 4 November 2019, The Breakthrough Prize Foundation announced that the Maryam Mirzakhani New Frontiers Prize has been created to be awarded to outstanding women in the field of mathematics each year.
 The $50,000 award will be presented to early-career mathematicians who have completed their PhDs within the past two years.

 In February 2020, on International Day of Women and Girls in STEM, Mirzakhani was honored by UN Women as one of seven female scientists dead or alive who have shaped the world.

-In 2020, George Csicsery featured her in the documentary film Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani.
+Also in 2020, George Csicsery featured her in the documentary film Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani.
 The 12 May Initiative was created in Mirzakhani's honor to celebrate women in mathematics.
 The Initiative is coordinated by the European Women in Mathematics, Association for Women in Mathematics, African Women in Mathematics Association, Colectivo de Mujeres Matemáticas de Chile, and the Women's Committee of the Iranian Mathematical Society.
 In 2020, 152 events were held.
 In 2022, following a £2.48m donation from XTX Markets, the University of Oxford launched the Maryam Mirzakhani Scholarships, which provide support for female mathematicians pursuing doctoral studies at the university.
 On 8 March 2022, the Ecole Polytechnique Fédérale de Lausanne named one of its streets in honor of Mirzakhani.